JungMinu/nodejs-mongodb-zookeeper/README.md

 <br>
 ps
 -
-If you stop app.js with ^C then please connect to zkCli and checkout with 'ls /shard1' command before restarting app.js
+If you stop app.js with ^C then please connect to zkCli and check with 'ls /shard1' command before restarting app.js

 If you aren't sure to check the /shard1 znode's child znodes are exists, you may encounter error.